Webinar | Sodium Reduction Solutions That Pass The Cost, Safety, And Consumer Test: Register Now

 1. NEUmiRNA

-NEUmiRNA is a pioneering startup harnessing the power of antisense oligonucleotides to develop innovative treatments for neurological conditions such as epilepsy.
-Their cutting-edge technology involves delivering precisely designed antisense oligonucleotides to the brain, where they can effectively inhibit problematic enzymes like Adenosine Kinase (ADK).
+NEUmiRNA is a pioneering startup harnessing the power of antisense oligonucleotides to develop innovative treatments for neurological conditions, including epilepsy.
+Their cutting-edge technology involves delivering precisely designed antisense oligonucleotides to the brain, where they can effectively inhibit enzymes such as Adenosine Kinase (ADK).

 By blocking these enzymes, NEUmiRNA’s approach aims to correct the underlying molecular imbalances contributing to neurological diseases.
 This novel drug delivery method overcomes one of the major challenges in treating brain disorders – the inability of many conventional drugs to cross the blood-brain barrier and reach their intended targets.